 Vice President/Music Director

 Ivey Barr debuted as Cherubino in The Marriage of Figaro (2017) and immediately fell in love with opera.
-In the 2017-2018 season, she helped develop Comet Opera as an organization and designed the pastiche operetta Much Ado About Nothing for the club's performers.
-Since 2015, she has appeared as a soloist with the UTD Chamber Singers, as a featured performer in the Best of Broadway shows, and in opera and Shakespeare workshops on campus.
-She currently studies with Dr. Evans and with bass-baritone Edward Crafts.
+Following that production, she helped develop Comet Opera as an organization and has appeared in (and coached, translated for, music-directed, and marketed…) each subsequent production.
+She currently studies with Edward Crafts of Opera in Concert, where she also does marketing work.